 The section is comprised of the Homeland Security Unit under the supervision of Lt.
 William Crotty and the Investigations and Support Unit under the supervision of Lt.
 W. Thomas Ford.
 Each of these units has statewide operational responsibility and provides investigative and technical assistance to patrol and criminal investigation troops as well as other law enforcement agencies throughout the state.

-During 2011 the section’s Internet Crimes Against Children Task Force working with the section’s High Technology Crime Unit investigated 225 cases involving subjects who utilized the internet to victimize children via the storing or trading of images of child pornography and arrested subjects who traveled to meet undercover detectives, thinking they were going to meet for the purposes of having sex with children.
+During 2012 the section’s Internet Crimes Against Children Task Force working with the section’s High Technology Crime Unit investigated 162 cases involving subjects who utilized the internet to victimize children via the storing or trading of images of child pornography and arrested subjects who traveled to meet undercover detectives, thinking they were going to meet for the purposes of having sex with children.

-During 2011 the section’s High Technology Crimes Unit provided 233 service requests to both DSP investigators and outside agencies.
+During 2012 the section’s High Technology Crimes Unit provided 242 service requests to both DSP investigators and outside agencies.
 These services include the forensic examination of computer hard drives, cell phones and other electronic media.

 The unit focuses on critical infrastructure protection, high visibility patrol and prevention, emergency response with allied agencies and units, recovery operation support and outreach to the maritime community.
 The unit is co-located with the Delaware Information and Analysis Center (DIAC) and works regularly with a specially trained intelligence analyst.
-This allows unit members to tailor proactive patrols based on the current threat picture and vulnerability assessments.
-This “intelligence-led” model will allow the unit to more effectively patrol a very large area of responsibility.
+This will allow unit members to tailor proactive patrols based on the current threat picture and vulnerability assessments.
+This “intelligence-led” model allows for more effective patrol a very large area of responsibility.

-- Information obtained from 2011 DSP Annual Report -
+- Information obtained from 2012 DSP Annual Report -